Partner spotlight: A conversation on e-commerce display creatives with Rise

 Responsive and Dynamic e-commerce also typically show significantly different performance levels, with each tending to deliver better results on separate metrics.
 For one of our snack food advertisers, Responsive delivers much better engagement (+75% click-through rate), while Dynamic yields a higher return (+47% ROAS)2.

 Beyond leveraging both Responsive and Dynamic e-commerce ads for their own unique niches, we also tend to employ a handful of structure and setting best practices.
 In particular, we are very intentional with line item setups – each line item will be either targeting on-site or third-party inventory but not both, desktop or mobile devices but not both, and will only have one to three audiences in place.
 This inevitably generates a large amount of line items to manage.
-To ensure that spend is being leveraged effectively at this scale, we employ automated budget optimization, which reallocates total order budget across line items according to their performance.
+To ensure that spend is being leveraged effectively at this scale, we employ automated budget optimisation, which reallocates total order budget across line items according to their performance.

 If you had to give a new advertiser one piece of advice before they start using e-commerce display creatives, what would it be?